Hi, I’m Ronnie Walter.

 I told my first-grade teacher I was going to be an illustrator when I grew up.
 Fast forward through art school, a bunch of jobs in sales, commercial printing sales, design, and art direction…and just like that—I became an illustrator!
 Since I’ve always loved “the fun stuff,” I began licensing my work onto fabric, stickers, giftware, home décor, calendars, and lots of other fun stuff, including more greeting cards than I could count.

-My husband, the delightful and talented Jim Marcotte and I merged our talents (and many small appliances), and launched Two Town Studios, an art licensing agency.
+I 2001, Jim Marcotte and I merged our talents and launched Two Town Studios, an art licensing agency.
 We helped develop the careers of dozens of artists while securing licensing agreements on their behalf for over 12 years.
 Those experiences led me to teaching classes and coaching artists who were on their own journey toward making a mark on the world with their art.

-My heart is always with the artists I work with—helping them see their own gifts and how they can bring their own amazing work to the world.
-And that’s why I teach.
+And although I am not actively coaching artists, my heart is always with artists and I hope through my books, classes, and trusted referrals I can help them see their own gifts and how they can bring their amazing work to the world.

 I hope we meet as our journeys cross, I’m sure you’re just as awesome in person!